OU-Libraries/cdm-util-scripts/README.md

 ### csv2json

-`csv2json` accepts a CSV, TSV or other delimited file and transposes its rows into a list of JSON objects with column headers as keys, hopefully suitable for use with the Washington State Library's [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher) metadata `edit` action.
+`csv2json` accepts a CSV, TSV or other delimited file and transposes its rows into a list of JSON objects with column headers as keys, perhaps suitable for use with [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher)'s `edit` action if the column names are CONTENTdm field nicks.